- About Us

-Without the exclusion, the costs of health care costs for coverage to hard working employees would increase as they will lose the tax benefits currently provided by FSAs, HSAs and HRAs.
+Without the exclusion, health care coverage costs for hard-working employees would increase as they will lose the tax benefits currently provided by FSAs, HSAs and HRAs.
 Employers will no longer incur the costs of establishing consumer-directed plans if there is no tax benefit to employees to participate in these plans.
 In addition, any cap created on the exclusion could include contributions made by employees to their accounts.
-Individuals and families rely on these accounts to save for and manage their health care expenses and the ability to deduct them from their taxes allows them to invest in the preventative care they need and still continue to fulfill their other financial obligations
+Individuals and families rely on these accounts to save for and manage their health care expenses and the ability to deduct them from their taxes allows them to invest in the preventative care they need and still continue to fulfill their other financial obligations.

-Employees who participate in consumer-directed health account have a real appreciation of the costs of health care, since it is the dollars in their accounts that are used purchase health care.
-If the goal is to make people more cognizant of health care costs and become better consumers of health care, eliminating consumer-directed health accounts by eliminating or capping the exclusion makes little sense.
+Employees who participate in consumer driven health plans have a real appreciation of the costs of health care, since it is the dollars in their self-funded accounts that are used purchase health care.
+If the goal is to make people more cognizant of health care costs and become better consumers of health care, eliminating consumer directed health accounts by eliminating or capping the exclusion makes little sense.